HackNC/fall2018-workshop-resources/MobileApp/installation_instructions.md

 Enter `y` when prompted if you want to install the package globally.

-To create a sample project (as you would do in the workshop), named 'SampleProject' run
+To create a sample project (as you would do in the workshop) named 'SampleProject', run
 ```
 create-react-native-app SampleProject
 ```